 or not you are taking other medications, and body surface area (BSA).
 You can start feeling better days or

-other hand, you develop severe adverse reactions, consult your physician before taking any decision.
+the other hand, you develop severe adverse reactions, consult your physician before taking any decision.

 every 12 or 13 weeks.
 It is necessary that the Injection is made by a physician or a health professional with

-Overdose: Zoladex should be taken exactly
+Overdose: Goserelin should be taken exactly

-have been given an overdose, contact your doctor immediately.
+that you have been given an overdose, contact your doctor immediately.

 .
 Avoiding missing dose and taking the medication at right time are keys to get good results from any drug